-Here’s a Secure Score of a business that’s having a go in the right direction.
+Here’s a Secure Score of a business that’s going in the right direction.

 Here you can see they have done solid work in Identity, Device and Application protection.
 There is also room to improve here and no doubt the IT department has a plan for that.

 Conditional Access Policies give you control.
 With CA you can limit where and how your Company Data can be accessed from which is important because in a modern workplace the security perimeter now extends far beyond an organisation’s office network to include user and device identity.
 The security perimeter extends to wherever your data is used, such as home offices and hotel rooms.

 Your exposure and risk reduces when we place controls around where or how your data can be used.

-An example of a Conditional Access Policy at work would be to limit access to your Microsoft 365 data to a limited geographic region or to a specific IP address.
+For example you could use Conditional Access Policies to limit access to your Microsoft 365 data to a limited geographic region or to a specific IP address.